-The Ophthalmology Residency Program at the McGaw Medical Center at Northwestern University is under the leadership of Dmitry Pyatetsky, MD full-time faculty practicing at Northwestern’s Medical Faculty Foundation (NMFF) and the Jesse Brown VA Medical Center in Chicago.
-Chris Chambers, MD full-time faculty also practicing at NMFF, serves as the Assistant Program Director.
+The Ophthalmology Residency Program at the McGaw Medical Center at Northwestern University is under the leadership of Dmitry Pyatetsky, MD full-time faculty practicing at Northwestern Medicine and the Jesse Brown VA Medical Center in Chicago.
+Jeanine Baqai, MD, and Anupama Anchala, MD, full-time faculty also practicing at NM, both serve as the Assistant Program Director.

 Left Image: Resident Mohamed Gendy, MD in the operating room.